smcclab/nime25/review.md

 *   What’s the central idea in this paper?
 Is it clear?
 *   What’s the contribution that this paper makes?
 *   Is the contribution unique?
-(This doesn’t mean it’s never been written about before, but rather that there’s something here that is singular - that could be an implementation, a technical aspect, an evaluation technique, a theoretical perspective, an artistic take, etc)
+(This doesn’t mean it’s never been written about before, but rather that there’s something here that is singular---that could be an implementation, a technical aspect, an evaluation technique, a theoretical perspective, an artistic take, etc)
 *   Does the contribution add value to the NIME body of knowledge?

 ### Read the reviews